 Sweetness & Chocolaty Modifications: To note, this chocolate chocolate chunk granola recipe is quite forgiving.
 Feel free to adjust the sweetness to your tastes, using whatever “sugars” you desire (agave, brown rice syrup, etc.).
 Also, you can lower the cocoa powder for more of a subtle hot chocolate taste, or increase it for an intense dark chocolate delight.
 Just be sure that the oats and cereal are well coated – a little liquid in the form of sweetener, oil, or maybe even applesauce will be required.
 I do prefer to use some oil, as it helps the granola crisp up, but I’ve gone with the minimum for an overall low fat recipe.

 Dairy-Free Chocolate: For the chocolate chunks (because what chocolate granola recipe would be complete without chocolate chunks?)
-I used chopped Attune probiotic dark chocolate bars (sold next to the yogurt!
-I used the dark raspberry bars – sadly discontinued – which is why they have little red berry bits in the photo below).
+I used chopped Attune probiotic dark chocolate bars (sadly discontinued).
 To help preserve that friendly bacteria, and to keep the chocolate from melting, the chocolate is added after the granola has completely cooled.
 But, the probiotics are shelf-stable for up to a month, so this granola can be stored at room temperature.
 For a soy-free, dairy-free, low-sugar, prebiotic + probiotic option, I recommend using Sunbiotics Chocolate Bars.
-For top allergen-free decadence, Pascha Chocolate Bars are another great option, with a range of cacao percentages available.
+For top allergen-free decadence, Enjoy Life Chocolate Bars are another great option, with a range of cacao percentages available.

 - 2 cups rolled oats